GNash19/Golosino_prelimexam/README.md

 - **Core Logic**: You must not break the core quiz functionality of the provided boilerplate.
 You can add to or refactor the JavaScript for better interactivity, but the quiz must remain fully functional.

-- **AI Tools**: You are strongly encouraged to use any publicly available AI tools to assist with design, asset creation, and coding.
+- **AI Tools**: You must use any publicly available AI tools to assist with design, asset creation, and coding.

+- **Consultation not Collaboration**: You can ask your classmates for information about something that you find difficult.
+However you are not allowed to do anything on behalf of each other.

 ### 1.3.
 Expected Deliverables (at the 90-minute mark)
 - **A Live URL**: A publicly accessible link to your deployed web application (e.g., via Vercel, Netlify, GitHub Pages).

 - **Source Code Repository**: A link to your GitHub repository.
+  - The repository should contain all the prompts that you have used.

 ## 2. Boilerplate Overview & Enhancement Goals
 You will start with a simple, unstyled quiz application.
 Your goal is to build upon this foundation.